harishankarjoshi/QA/casa.md

 ### FIDO2

-The same prerequisites and steps of u2f apply here
+The same conditions and steps of u2f apply here

 Ensure the fido2 service is running

+Menu item for fido2 keys is simply labelled "Security Keys"

+Trying to enroll the same key twice has to fail

 ## Password reset